-Bad breath, also known as halitosis, is a foul smelling odor that comes from our mouth and can be rather unpleasant for us personally, and those around us.
-If our breath smells even after brushing our teeth in the morning, that means there is another underlying cause for the odour.
+Bad breath, also known as halitosis, is a foul smelling odour that comes from our mouth and unpleasant, both for ourserlves and those around us.
+If your breath continues to smell even after brushing your teeth in the morning, this means there is another underlying cause for the odour.
 At Wyndham Dental, we’ll conduct a thorough assessment of your oral health in order to pinpoint the cause behind your bad breath.
 Read on for more details on what could be causing your bad breath and how we can help treat it.

-Bad breath can be caused by many factors, the most basic beginning from your own oral and dental hygiene.
-However, there are many other reasons for halitosis, most of which are discussed below.
+Bad breath can be caused by many factors, the most basic being you own oral and dental hygiene.
+Keep reading to find out more!

-This also leads to much tartar and calculus build-up around the teeth, in turn causing periodontal disease- swelling in the gums and formation of dental pockets, which are deep paces between the teeth the gums that harbor the smell producing bacteria, making halitosis a whole lot worse!
+Over time, this leads to tartar and calculus build-up around the teeth, causing periodontal disease, swelling in the gums and the formation of deep pockets between your gums and teeth which contain smelly bacteria that makes halitosis a whole lot worse.

-Along with plaque formation on teeth, bacteria present on the back of the tongue has a major role in contributing to bad breath, and is easily expressed while speaking to others – much to one’s embarrassment!
+Along with plaque formation on teeth, bacteria present on the back of the tongue have a major role in contributing to bad breath.

-Foods such as onions, garlic and even certain spices are broken down by the body into foul smelling compounds, which can even enter the blood stream and be expressed via the air leaving our lungs.
-So keeping a watch on what form of these food products are consumed can help to reduce the overall smell exuding from our mouths while we speak and laugh around others!
+Food such as onions, garlic and even certain spices are broken down by the body into strong smelling compounds, which can even enter the bloodstream and be released through the air we exhale.
+So being mindful of what you eat can help reduce the overall smell exuded from your mouth!

-If you’re a mouth breather, or don’t drink enough water, your saliva production is greatly reduced, which in turn can lead to pronounced levels of bad breath.
-Saliva plays a washing and buffering action in the mouth and reduces acidic levels created by bacteria naturally present, apart from its major roles in aiding digestion with its enzymes.
-While we sleep, saliva production is naturally low but mouth breathing makes it far worse.
+If you’re a mouth breather, or don’t drink enough water, your saliva production is greatly reduced, which can lead to pronounced levels of bad breath.
+Saliva acts as a natural cleanser and buffer, counteracting the acidic environment caused by bacteria.
+Additionally, its enzymes aid in digestion.
+During sleep, saliva production naturally decreases, but mouth breathing makes this worse, further diminishing its beneficial effects.

-Furthermore, certain medications can affect saliva production and even specific chemotherapeutic drugs are known to affect the salivary glands and reduce saliva production.
-Radiation therapy of the throat and jaws also damages the salivary glands.
-Low saliva leads to no washing or neutralizing action, resulting in severe levels of halitosis along with higher levels of dental decay, swelling in the gums and formation of plaque and tartar build-up.
+Furthermore, certain medications specific chemotherapeutic drugs and throat radiation therapy are known to affect the salivary glands and reduce saliva production.
+Low saliva leads to no washing or neutralising action, resulting in severe levels of halitosis along with higher levels of dental decay, swelling in the gums and formation of plaque and tartar build-up.

-Using products containing tobacco, such as smoking, really enhances bad odor from the mouth.
-Cigarettes contain hundreds of harmful chemicals which react within the body and cause much tissue damage, along with reducing salivary flow and leading to dry mouth, tartar production and in turn, gum disease.
+Using products containing tobacco, such as cigarettes, really worsens the bad odour from the mouth as it contains hundreds of harmful chemicals which react within the body and cause tissue damage, while reducing salivary flow and leading to dry mouth, tartar production and in turn, gum disease.

 Feel free to visit us at Wyndham Dental Solutions, where our team of dentists and dental hygienists collectively help to keep your smile fresh and healthy, and save you from ever having to worry about bad breath!